schpet/sloth-draw/README.md

   - page with list of new sloths
   - add data (sloth count and how much time they spent on it)
   - resize in a better way
+  - make it so an error is thrown if they try to use 'draw' as the word